Common Medicaid Myths

 Myth 8: You must use up your assets before applying for Medicaid if you enter a nursing home as a private pay resident.

 This is untrue for a couple of reasons.
 You are allowed to keep certain property, as well as non-countable assets.
 You may also transfer assets to your spouse or children.
 As a word of caution, some nursing homes may tell you that you have to remain “private pay” until your assets are gone because the rates patients pay are often higher than what they can get for Medicaid reimbursement rates.
 A Brighton elder care attorney can work with you to ensure that you are Medicaid-eligible.

 Myth 9: You can only give away $14,000 per year under current Medicaid rules.

 This rule applies to the federal gift tax rule, not Medicaid rules.
-Although you can give $14,000 to a person once each you without having to pay gift taxes, the gift could cause issues and trigger a penalty when the Medicaid agency does its look back.
+Although you can give $14,000 to a person once each year without having to pay gift taxes, the gift could cause issues and trigger a penalty when the Medicaid agency does its look back.

 We hope this has helped to debunk some of these common myths.
 We invite you to contact Nawrocki Center for Elder Law, Special Needs & Disability Planning, PLLC to learn more about Medicaid planning and Michigan Medicaid law.
 Call us today at (810) 893-5277.